 9. Craft Business

 Do you have a creative hobby?
 If it involves some sort of craft, you might want to consider turning your favorite at-home pastime into a business, and potentially a major revenue stream.
 With people stuck at home for months on end looking for something creative to do or something interesting to buy, the arts and crafts industry has exploded since the start of the pandemic.
-In 2020 alone, the revenue of the leading online arts and crafts marketplace Etsy more than doubled, to $1.72 billion.
+Etsy has proudly brought in a hefty $2.5 billion in revenue in 2022.
 That means right now is a great time to start your own craft business, provided people with wonderful products and ride this wave to prosperity.

 You’ll be your own boss, working at home at times that are best for you.
 You’ll be able to embrace and express your creativity, producing goods that could be sold around the world.
 But you will need to decide which products to focus on.
 This could be anything from crocheted blankets and clay jewelry to embroidered handkerchiefs and knit hats.
 Whatever you choose, be sure to research what’s already out there and offer a unique twist on existing products.
 Building a strong brand will be key to the success of your craft business.